Welcome to ICS

 Why ICS... ?

-ICS is a School with a bold vision and a big heart.
-The global home of #themonalisaeffect, the school is a world leader in the use of student-level data to ensure every child can tread a learning and wellbeing road which is personalised to their strengths and needs.
+ICS is a school with a bold vision and a big heart.
+The school is a world leader in the use of student-level data to ensure every child can tread a learning and wellbeing road which is personalised to their strengths and needs.
 One of the most international of international schools in the Middle East, ICS is proud to offer ‘the world in one classroom’, and, through its determination that all stakeholders #makethepoint in everything they do, adopts a trailblazing determination to engage with and serve its local, regional and global community.

 The school follows a modified version of the Early Years Framework and the National Curriculum for England and Wales, adapted to the school’s international and local context.
 Whilst Year 11 and Year 13 students sit IGCSEs and A Levels, prior to applying to some of the best universities in the world, #earlyyearsup, the school’s innovative, Reggio Emilia-inspired approach to curriculum delivery, aims to cater for the ‘100 Languages’ of all learners, from 3 to 18.